 The Disposable Diaper testing is performed on size 1 diapers (or equivalent) and is primarily for finding the best diaper options for newborns or younger infants.
 The information and test results from this review may also apply to other size diapers.
-However, we did find a disparity in absorption test results for the smaller sized diapers when compared to the size 3-4 diapers we tested in our Overnight Diaper Review, which is completed with older babies in mind.
-Therefore, any discrepancy in absorption ratings between reviews for the same diaper is a result of a size difference.
-Specifically, the Luvs Ultra Leaks and Pampers Baby Dry options performed significantly better in the larger size than they did in the size 1 diapers we tested for this review.
+However, we found a disparity in absorption test results for the smaller-sized diapers compared to the size 3-4 diapers we tested in our Overnight Diaper Review, which is completed with older babies in mind.
+Therefore, any discrepancy in absorption ratings between reviews for the same diaper results from a size difference.
+Specifically, the Luvs Ultra Leaks and Pampers Baby Dry options performed significantly better in the larger size than they did in size 1 diapers we tested for this review.

 If you are reading this, you're probably here looking for help finding the right disposable diaper.
 (Before you let your green-guilt run away with you, be aware that even the Sierra Club which takes a position on cloth vs. disposable, still admits that the decision is a tough one when trying to be more environmentally responsible).
 You've come to the right place.
 We're here to give you the straight poop on all things diaper-related.